fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 ### Registering Markers to Avoid Marker Typos

-Custom markers, as discussed in Marking Test Functions, on page 31, are great for allowing you to mark a subset of tests to run with a specific marker.
+Custom markers, as discussed in Marking Test Functions, are great for allowing you to mark a subset of tests to run with a specific marker.
 However, it’s too easy to misspell a marker and end up having some tests marked with @pytest.mark.smoke and some marked with @pytest.mark.somke.
 By